Ever wondered if there’s a difference between hiking and trekking? There is. Let’s explore those differences.

-- Route planning, whilst important, can be flexible especially if your traveling a short distance in a local, or well-known, area.
+- Route planning, whilst important, can be flexible especially if you’re traveling a short distance in a local, or well-known, area.
 Consider using areas of habitation as handrails, or reference points, on your route plan.

 - Even on a short hike, you must carry a means of contacting emergency services.
 A broken ankle whilst racing through local woodland on a winter’s day can just as lethal as the same injury in the mountains.

 - No sandals, or training shoes.
 This is my pet peeve; seeing hikers scrambling up mountainous trails wearing a pair of Nike running shoes.
-Yes, the are comfortable but you’ll soon discover how inappropriate they are when you slip and twist your ankle.
+Yes, they are comfortable but you’ll soon discover how inappropriate they are when you slip and twist your ankle.

 - Navigation skills are vital when you’re a long way from civilisation.
 We recommend developing this skill until it’s second nature as you’re likely to be far from easy contact with people, and rescue services.
-A good starting point would a basic map reading and navigation course which will provide a useful foundation upon which to build more advanced skills.
+A good starting point would be a basic map reading and navigation course which will provide a useful foundation upon which to build more advanced skills.

 - The amount of gear needed for a trek is far in excess of what you need for a hike and weight will be a major consideration when planning.
-Where possible choose lightweight equipment such as pots and pans, and don’t be tempted to load up on extra gear you simply don’t need.
+Where possible choose lightweight equipment such as pots and pans and don’t be tempted to load up on the extra gear you simply don’t need.

 - Consider how much power you’ll need to keep essential gear working.
-Stacking 10 Power Monkeys in your ruck is adding unnecessary load on your back, and definitely won’t give you enough power to keep your smart phone working for 30+ days.
-We recommend taking solar charging devices with you – there are plenty of lightweight, high output devices on the market and they’re not painfully expensive.
+Stacking 10 Power Monkeys in your ruck is adding unnecessary load on your back, and definitely won’t give you enough power to keep your smartphone working for 30+ days.
+We recommend taking solar charging devices with you – there are plenty of lightweight, high-output devices on the market and they’re not painfully expensive.